-View from Griffith Park
+View from Runyon Canyon Park

 This leash-free park is a big favorite of locals in Culver city.
 The park is not grassy but there are two fairly large sandy enclosures (separate for big and small dogs) for dogs to play leash-free.
 There is also plenty of free parking space around.

-iv) North Atwater Park: This grassy park is right next to the LA river in Glendale, bordering Griffith park.
+This grassy park is right next to the LA river in Glendale, bordering Griffith park.
 This is a tranquil, green space to stretch your legs and let your pup sniff around to his/her heart’s content.